 Skilled characters are competent.

-Actions which can be done safely without a roll in unpressured time, commensurate with skill level, include:
+- Actions which can be done safely without a roll in unpressured time, commensurate with skill level, include:

-searching business documents for irregularities
+- Taking an afternoon to carefully search business documents for irregularities

-sketching an illustration
+- Sketching an illustration

-Roll When It's Risky
+Roll When It's Interesting

 Skill Check Procedure